RendyH97/FlexiDevTechTest/README.md

 Before you start, ensure you have the following:
 - An Azure Service Principal for deployment.
-- DockerHub credentials (or any other container registry you're using).
+- DockerHub credentials.
-- GitHub Actions enabled for your repository.
+- GitHub Actions workflow `.yml` file for your repository.

 ## Step 1: Add Azure Service Principal Credentials to GitHub Secrets